dhanushd-27/blogo/README.md

 ##### Summary

 This is a backend REST API project built with Golang to demonstrate core web development concepts and best practices.
 The application implements a blog platform with user authentication and blog post management.
-I built it for learning purpose.
+I built it for learning purposes.

 Key Features:
 - User Authentication (Signup/Login) with JWT tokens